safaa922/safaa922/README.md

 ### Flutter Developer | Computer Science Graduate | Mobile App Enthusiast

 I'm a Computer Science graduate from **Assiut University** with a passion for building clean, scalable, and user-friendly mobile applications using **Flutter**.
-I enjoy turning ideas into real-world applications and continuously learning new technologies to improve my skills.

 ---
 <p align="center">